wovo/torsor/readme.md

 ------------------------------------------------------------------------------

-## To do list
+# To do list

-- find a torsor picture
+- find a nice torsor picture that isn't a user-defined pokemon

-- add non-compiling tests using the "detection idiom" or concepts